Quicksilver (Marvel Comics): Marvel Zombies

-Marvel Zombies Return

-When the zombies from Earth-2149 cross over into Earth-Z, Quicksilver is transformed into a zombie, and in Marvel Zombies Return #5 is one of the few remaining zombies left who fought against Spider-Man and his New Avengers, attempting to steal a canister containing the 'cure' that Spider-Man had developed, only for the wall-crawler to accidentally pull Quicksilver's head off when trying to catch him with his webbing.
-He was killed by a cyborg Iron Man.
+A zombified alternate universe variant of Quicksilver from Earth-2149 appears in Marvel Zombies.

 Marvel 1602

-Limited series Marvel 1602 depicts Quicksilver as Petros, the assistant (and secretly, son) of the High Inquisitor of the Spanish Catholic Church, Enrique.
+An alternate universe variant of Quicksilver from Earth-311 appears in Marvel 1602.
+This version is Petros, Enrique's assistant in the Spanish Catholic Church.

 Ultimate Marvel

-Ultimate Marvel features a version of the character warped by constant abuse from Magneto.
-As a teenager, he was capable of reaching speeds of Mach 10.
+Ultimate Marvel features Quicksilver as Pietro Lensherr as the son of Magneto and a woman named Isabelle.
+As a teenager, he was capable of reaching speeds of Mach 10 and spent most of his life in the Savage Land.

-After he and his sister, the Scarlet Witch, defected from their father's Brotherhood of Mutant Supremacy, they joined the Ultimates.
-The twin siblings also share an incestuous relationship.
+After he and his sister Wanda/Scarlet Witch, defected from their abusive father's Brotherhood of Mutant Supremacy, they joined the Ultimates for amnesty.
 During the Ultimate X-Men's Magnetic North story arc, he watched over his father while he was imprisoned in the Triskelion, and threatened to kill him.
-In The Ultimates 3, he and his sister are apparently killed; however, Quicksilver later resurfaced at the end of the Absolute Power story arc, and killed Moira MacTaggert.
+In The Ultimates 3, he and his sister are apparently killed by Ultron; however, Quicksilver later resurfaced at the end of the Absolute Power story arc, and killed Moira MacTaggert.

 In Ultimatum #5, Quicksilver assassinated Cyclops as he is giving a speech at Washington, D.C., using the same bullet that was used to murder the Scarlet Witch.

 Following the deaths of major characters of the X-Men and the Brotherhood, Pietro began to search for new Brotherhood team members.
 Mystique, Sabretooth and Teddy (the son of Blob) joined him in Wundagore, along with an apparently reborn Wanda.

-Following his sister's orders, Quicksilver tried to help the White House, only resulting in the death of many mutants at the hands of Nimrod Model Sentinels, which were controlled by the Reverend Stryker before his death.
+Following his sister's orders, Quicksilver tried to help the White House, only resulting in the death of many mutants at the hands of Nimrod Model Sentinels, which were controlled by the William Stryker before his death.
 When Pietro arrived in Egypt, he met his father, Erik, completely alive.
 However, this was revealed to be an illusion from Sinister.
 He attempts to manipulate his younger half-brother, Jimmy Hudson, but is defeated.